🌍 Formal letters for 130+ countries | 5 languages

 Understanding social benefits appeal systems across jurisdictions

 The United Kingdom's benefits appeal system is one of the most favourable for claimants, despite the stress and difficulty of the process.
 The DWP handles millions of benefits decisions annually across PIP, ESA, Universal Credit, Attendance Allowance, and other schemes.
 When a decision is wrong, the mandatory reconsideration process is meant to catch errors internally - but in practice, the DWP overturns only a minority of decisions at this stage.
 The real correction happens at the First-tier Tribunal, which is completely independent of the DWP.
 Tribunal judges consider fresh evidence and hear directly from claimants.
-The success rate of over 70% for PIP appeals at tribunal is not a fluke - it reflects genuine systemic problems with initial decision-making that the appeal process is designed to correct.
+The Ministry of Justice overturn rate of 67% for PIP cases decided at a hearing (January to March 2026) reflects genuine systemic problems with initial decision-making that the appeal process is designed to correct.

 In the United States, the Social Security Administration processes SSDI and SSI claims through a multi-level system.
 The initial determination is made by Disability Determination Services (DDS) in each state.
 If denied, claimants can request reconsideration (a desk review), then a hearing before an Administrative Law Judge (ALJ), then review by the Appeals Council, and finally federal court.
 The ALJ hearing is widely considered the most important stage, as it allows direct testimony and a fresh review of all evidence.
 The Residual Functional Capacity (RFC) assessment is central to the decision - it evaluates what you can still do despite your impairments.
 Our appeal letters are structured to address RFC findings directly.